publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s410.md

  __Covered Employment Not Counted Under Other Federal Retirement Systems__

     [Act Sept.
 1, 1954, ch.
-1206][/us/act/1954-09-01/ch1206], title I, § 115, [68 Stat.
+1206, title I][/us/act/1954-09-01/ch1206/tI], § 115, [68 Stat.
 1087][/us/stat/68/1087], which prohibited counting employment under other Federal retirement systems in determining eligibility for benefits under this subchapter, was repealed by [Pub.
-L. 91–630, § 1][/us/pl/91/630/s1], Dec.
+L. 91–630][/us/pl/91/630], § 1, Dec.
 31, 1970, [84 Stat.
 1875][/us/stat/84/1875].
 [Pub.
-L. 91–630, § 2][/us/pl/91/630/s2], Dec.
+L. 91–630][/us/pl/91/630], § 2, Dec.
 31, 1970, [84 Stat.
 1875][/us/stat/84/1875], provided that such repeal shall not apply in the case of a person who, on Dec.
 31, 1970, is receiving or is entitled to receive benefits under any retirement system established by the United States or any instrumentality thereof unless he requests, in writing, the office which administers his retirement system to apply it in this case, and that any additional benefits payable pursuant to such request shall commence on Jan.
 1, 1971.

  __Termination of War and Emergencies__

     Joint Res.
 [July 25, 1947, ch.
-327, § 3][/us/act/1947-07-25/ch327/s3], [61 Stat.
+327][/us/act/1947-07-25/ch327], § 3, [61 Stat.
 451][/us/stat/61/451], provided that in the interpretation of this section, the date July 25, 1947, shall be deemed to be the date of termination of any state of war theretofore declared by Congress and of the national emergencies proclaimed by the President on Sept.
 8, 1939, and May 27, 1941.

 ----------